PderyckeSciensano/PHIRI_USECASE_A/README.md

 ### Rmarkdowns for accessing PHIRI use cases

 [![Binder](http://mybinder.org/badge_logo.svg)](https://notebooks.gesis.org/binder/v2/gh/PderyckeSciensano/PHIRI_USECASE_A/HEAD?urlpath=rstudio)
-RStudio: Go in the Use case folder and open the file with .rmd extension.
+RStudio: Go in the Use case folder and open the file with the .rmd extension.

 ---